-This section analyzes caribou harvests by community with a customary and traditional use determination for caribou in Unit 10 Unimak Island.
+This section analyzes caribou harvests by each community with a customary and traditional use determination for caribou in Unit 10 Unimak Island.
 The section reviews the information in order to analyze each community's customary and direct dependence on caribou in general and caribou on Unimak Island specifically.
 Direct dependence can be assessed through current and past harvest data, customary dependence can be assessed through ethnographic research and public testimony.

-ADF&G, Division of Subsistence, conducted comprehensive subsistence surveys in all four communities over different study years; 1988 for False Pass, 1992 for King Cove and Sand Point, and 2008 for Akutan (Fall, Stanek et al 1996; Fall, Mason et al 1992; Fall, Anderson et al 1992; Fall, Brown et al 2008).
-The Division of Subsistence conducted other harvest surveys in all four communities over subsequent years, however they were not comprehensive and did not include data on large land mammals.
-In addition to research conducted by ADF&G, Reedy conducted comprehensive subsistence surveys in two of the four communities more recently.
-Surveys were administered in 2010 for the 2009 study year in Akutan and False Pass (Reedy-Maschner & Maschner 2012).
+The ADF&G, Division of Subsistence, conducted comprehensive subsistence surveys in all four communities over different study years; 1988 for False Pass, 1992 for King Cove and Sand Point, and 2008 for Akutan (Fall et al 1996, Fall et al. 1992a, Fall et al. 1992b, Fall et al. 2012).
+The Division of Subsistence conducted other harvest surveys in all four communities over subsequent years; however, they were not comprehensive and did not include data on large land mammals.
+In addition to research conducted by ADF&G, Reedy conducted comprehensive subsistence surveys in two of the four communities more recently (Reedy 2016a).
+Surveys were administered in 2010 for the 2009 study year in Akutan and False Pass (Reedy-Maschner and Maschner 2012).
 Currently Reedy is conducting surveys in King Cove, Sand Point, and Cold Bay however this most recent data will not be completed in time for this analysis.